 Treatments

 There are many different treatment options for secondary breast cancer.
-The aim is to relieve symptoms and control/slow down the spread of cancer for as long as possible.
-This will hopefully allow people with secondary breast cancer the best quality of life.
+Each treatment hopes to relieve symptoms and control or slow down the spread of cancer for as long as possible, enabling the best quality of life.
 Treatment lines are determined by the oncology team with consideration of:

 Living with secondary breast cancer